 Does this sound like something you've heard in the past, or maybe even said yourself?

-“The website looks really good, but we’ve not had any business from it.
-No one visits.
+“The new website looks really good, but no one visits it!
 It’s been a waste of time and money…”

 “If you build it, they will come”.